ewpratten/ewpratten.com/content/blog/2022-05-18-commit-sync.md

 description: How I keep my commit graph alive
 date: 2022-05-18
 tags:
 - random
 - git
 draft: false
 extra:
   auto_center_images: true
-  excerpt: This post covers how to keep your commit graph alive across multiple GIT instances by syncing your commit history to magic repos.
+  excerpt: This post covers how to keep your commit graph alive across multiple GIT
+    instances by syncing your commit history to magic repos.
+aliases:
+- /blog/commit-sync
 ---

 Since September of 2018 (3 and a half years ago) I have been roughly holding a streak of going no more than three days without making a commit to some project on GitHub.